-• Connect two Fibre Channel cables from the first file module to the control enclosure.
+• Connect two Fibre Channel cables from the first file module to the control enclosure (refer to Table 4 on page 33).
+How to connect Fibre Channel cables from file modules to the controller.
 Be sure to plug one cable into one node canister on the control enclosure and the other cable into the other node canister for redundancy.
 Route the Fibre Channel cables through the Cable Management Arms.